orgua/shepherd_v2_planning/99_open_tasks.rst

 Unsolved, not mentioned Details in Requirements
 -----------------------------------------------

-- Testbed, TODO
-   - Infrastructure of university sufficient and usable? ethernet-ports, power-sockets, ptp over ethernet-switch-cascade
-   - how to get server from ZIH
-   - what about interference with office WIFI -> rules and constraints of ZIH / university
-   - is it possible to put the nodes in cable canal
 - Hardware
    - nodes powered and controllable via POE
    - how to control distant long-Range-Nodes